African american woman at a laptop

 While various theories of leadership are floating around in the professional world, few can claim as much traction and recognition as behavioral leadership theory.
 Studied for decades, this theory of leadership is among the most inclusive, celebrating the idea that anyone could be a leader with the right training and focus.

-If you're interested in growing your leadership skills in a supportive yet versatile environment, Champlain College Online is proud to offer a master's degree in leadership as one of our many graduate-level online programs.
+If you're interested in growing your leadership skills in a supportive yet versatile environment, Champlain College Online is proud to offer a master's in organizational leadership as one of our many graduate-level online programs.
 Our master's degree in leadership consists of 30 credit hours and can be completed in as few as six terms, with courses focusing on powerful approaches to leadership you can use to advance your career as a strategic leader.

 Request more information about our master's degree program in leadership today, or fill out your free online application to get started.